Jahmyr Gibbs: Georgia Tech

-After missing the Yellow Jackets' season opener, Gibbs made his collegiate debut the following week against UCF and returned the opening kickoff 75 yards.
+After missing the Yellow Jackets' season opener, Gibbs made his collegiate debut the following week against the UCF Knights and returned the opening kickoff 75 yards.
 He finished the game with 219 all-purpose yards and two touchdowns and was named the Atlantic Coast Conference (ACC) Freshman of the Week.
 Gibbs scored five total touchdowns in his first three collegiate games, with one receiving touchdown made in each game.
-He finished his freshman season with 89 carries for 460 yards and four rushing touchdowns, 24 receptions for 303 yards and three passing touchdowns, and eight kickoff returns for 205 yards.
-Gibbs was also named honorable mention All-ACC as a return specialist.
+He finished his freshman season with 89 carries for 460 yards and four rushing touchdowns, 24 receptions for 303 yards and three receiving touchdowns, and eight kickoff returns for 205 yards.
+Gibbs was named honorable mention All-ACC as a return specialist and a second-team Freshman All-American.

+In his 2021 sophomore year, Gibbs returned to appear in 12 games with the Yellow Jackets to record 143 total carries for 746 yards rushing and four touchdowns, 36 receptions for 470 receiving yards and four touchdowns, and 23 kickoff returns for 589 yards and one return touchdown.
+He averaged 5.2 yards a carry, 13.1 yards per catch, and 25.6 yards per kick return; this was good for 1,805 all-purpose yards total, second-best by a Yellow Jacket all-time.
+For his year, Gibbs was named a second-team All-American and an all-purpose first-team All-ACC recipient.

 Alabama

 In 2022, Gibbs transferred to the University of Alabama to play for the Crimson Tide.
 On October 1, in a victory over #20 Arkansas, he had 18 carries for 206 rushing yards and two rushing touchdowns.
 In the following game, Gibbs had 21 carries for 154 rushing yards in a victory over Texas A&M. In the team's seventh game, a 49–52 loss to #6 Tennessee on the road, he had 24 carries for 103 rushing yards and three rushing touchdowns.
 Gibbs finished the 2022 season with 151 carries for 926 rushing yards and seven touchdowns on the ground, as well as 44 receptions for 444 receiving yards and three touchdowns through the air.
+For his year, Gibbs earned third-team All-American honors from the Associated Press as well as being named second-team All-Southeastern Conference (SEC).